SalishSeaCast/tools/SalishSeaTools/docs/installation.rst

 :kbd:`SalishSeaTools` Package Installation and Use
 **************************************************

-:kbd:`SalishSeaTools` is a Python 3 package that provides a collection of Python modules that facilitate code reuse for the Salish Sea MEOPAR project.
+:kbd:`SalishSeaTools` is a Python 3 package that provides a collection of Python modules that facilitate code reuse for the SalishSeaCast project.

 These instructions assume that: